 Eye'll Be Seeing You

-Attending a party with a look like this on just screams "All eyes are on me!"
+Attending a party with a look like this on just screams "All eyes on me," plus it's an amazing reference if you loved Everything Everywhere All at Once.
 Recreating this eye-gazing look is easy: Once you've finished your base makeup and eye look, use a dark burgundy, purple, or even black lipstick for your lips.

-We're still recovering from IT: Chapter 2, but this Pennywise look is too good not to recreate.
-Start by shaping your lips using a liquid lipstick like Anastasia Beverly Hills Strawberry ($20), or MAC Retro Matte Lip Colour ($22) in Deep True Red.
+If you're a fan of IT: Chapter 2, this Pennywise look is too good not to recreate.
+Start by shaping your lips using a liquid lipstick like Anastasia Beverly Hills Strawberry ($20) or MAC's Retro Matte Lip Colour ($22) in Deep True Red.
 "You’ll have a better idea of where your lines should go, and how far your shadow should be winged out, as opposed to starting from the eyes and working down," celebrity makeup artist Justin Tyme, founder of Adveket Cosmetics, shares.

 Starting at the lash line, take a red eyeshadow and blend up and out until you achieve the level of extremity you desire—symmetry isn’t important at this point, and imperfections can add to the authenticity of the look.
-Take your liquid lipstick and follow along next to the bright lines up to the eye, and once you've achieved the look you desire, blend using your liquid lipstick and set it and blend more using the shadow over the liquid.
+Take your liquid lipstick and follow along next to the bright lines up to the eye.
+Once you've achieved the look you desire, blend using your liquid lipstick, set it, and blend more using the shadow over the liquid.